 The Challenge of Reliable Property Data

-Even when focusing purely on market value, the data used for valuation is not always straightforward.
-Greece has made progress in transparency through digital tools such as the Registry of Property Transfer Values and Bank of Greece indices.
-However, these datasets have specific limitations.
-For example, the Bank of Greece residential property price index is based on 957.8 thousand property valuations submitted by credit institutions, reflecting estimated market values rather than final transaction prices.
-This distinction matters, particularly in a market where not all transactions involve bank financing.
-As a result, while data availability has improved, valuation still requires interpretation and cannot rely exclusively on standardized comparables.
+Even when focusing strictly on market value, the data used for property valuation in Greece is not always straightforward.
+While transparency has improved through digital tools such as the Registry of Property Transfer Values and the Bank of Greece indices, these datasets come with important limitations.
+For instance, the Bank of Greece residential property price index is based on approximately 957,800 property valuations submitted by credit institutions.
+These figures reflect estimated market values rather than actual transaction prices; an important distinction, especially in a market where a significant number of purchases are completed without bank financing.

 Legal Status and Property Value in Greece